PHISHING INDEX

 Therefore, we urge you not to hurry and to remember that to avoid cyber fraud attempts, it is necessary to pay attention to every detail, even trivial ones.

-By proceeding to enter the requested data, specifically credit card details, these will be delivered to the cyber-criminals creators of the scam, who will use them for criminal purposes.
+By proceeding to enter the requested data, specifically credit card details, it will be delivered to the cyber-criminals creators of the scam, who will use it for criminal purposes.

 We analyze below the following phishing attempts that aim to steal the credentials of the victim's e-mail account.